0xDATAWOLF/dxtwelve/README.md

 # Documentation

-### Pre-Initialization of DX12
+### Pre-Initialization Stage of DX12

-Before we can even begin initializing DirectX 12, we will need to perform so pre-initialization work with Windows.
+Before we can even begin initializing DirectX 12, we will need to perform some pre-initialization work with Windows.
 The process is relatively simple but there is a lot going on that goes unsaid throughout the process.
 [Microsoft's documentation](https://docs.microsoft.com) is a great resource to look deeper into the underlying functions and methodology and will be a great place to go if anything below seems a bit obtuse.
-What we are effectively trying to accomplish in the pre-initialization stage is creating a [Win32 Window](https://docs.microsoft.com/en-us/windows/win32/learnwin32/creating-a-window) and defining a simple application loop that takes of the required housekeeping needed to run a Win32 application.
+What we are effectively trying to accomplish in the pre-initialization stage is creating a [Win32 Window](https://docs.microsoft.com/en-us/windows/win32/learnwin32/creating-a-window) and defining a simple application loop that takes care of the required housekeeping needed to run a Win32 application.
-Fortunately, the code isn't particularly dense when trimmed down to the absolute necessary components and therefore doesn't require much prerequisite knowledge but I still highly recommend taking a look Microsoft's documentation for a complete crash course in Win32 applications.
+Fortunately, the code isn't particularly dense when trimmed down to the absolute necessary components and therefore doesn't require much prerequisite knowledge but I still highly recommend taking a look at Microsoft's documentation for a complete crash course in Win32 applications.

 Below, you will find a series of code snippets.
 It is assumed you are familiar with C++ enough to understand what